CenterForOpenScience/COSDev/docs/style_guides/python.rst

     if is_stop_sign(sign):
         stop()

-When you do write comments, remember: "Strunk and White apply." - [PEP 8][]
+When you do write comments, remember: "Strunk and White apply." - `PEP8`_

 Line lengths
 ************